SEAT Ateca review - Engines, performance and drive

 In this review

-- 2Engines, performance and drive - currently readingGreat to drive for an SUV, with good body control and punchy engines
+- 2Engines, performance and drive - currently readingGreat to drive for an SUV, the Ateca features good body control and punchy petrol and diesel engines

 - 4Interior, design and technologyThe Ateca looks great on the outside and has a clean, minimalist interior, although it's a bit bland in places